Affordable Learning Grant

 All grantees will be required to:

-• Use only CC BY licensed works, public domain materials or their own originally authored works or works created by the OERU.
+• Use only CC BY licensed works, public domain materials or your own originally authored works or works created by the OERU.
 The Author(s) must secure any necessary rights to existing content included in the final text and clearly mark this content in the submitted draft.

 • Provide complete citations and attributions for all images, graphs, charts or other media.